 OTHER LOCAL ATTRACTIONS

 AMERICAN MUSEUM OF SCIENCE AND ENERGY

 A super-secret city during World War 11 Oak Ridge is now a world famous center for energy research and development.
-Packed with models, movies, devices, gadgets, and machines all designed to tell the dramatic story of how energy has fascinated man since he learned to control fire.
+Packed with models, movies, devices, gadgets, and also machines all designed to tell the dramatic story of how energy has fascinated man since he learned to control fire.

 Gorilla Valley, Cheetah Savanna, and the African Plains are only a few exhibits you will discover at the Knoxville Zoo.
 Experience animals from all over the world living right here in the heart of east Tennessee.

 The “Golden Age” of American railroading lasted for about 50 years.
 During this time empires were built, two wars were fought and passenger trains rolled everywhere.
 The Pullman Company provided 50,000 berths every night and the steam locomotive was the power of choice.
 In 1961 the Tennessee River Valley Railroad was founded and was determined to preserve operating steam passenger trains.
 Grown from a faint hope in 1957,The TRVRR has become the largest operating historic railroad in the south.